albertus-andito/personal-web/src/content/experience.md

 Then for the second half of the internship, I joined the Core architecture team that develops the framework components, using Kanban agile methodology.
 I was involved in implementing new features, as well as maintaining the framework.

+Throughout the internship, I have expanded my ability to write high-quality and clean production code using design patterns.

 Technologies used: Java, Docker, Kubernetes, Git, Oracle Cloud Infrastructure, Bash, Jenkins